Yung Filly: Sexual assault allegations in Spain

 On 24 March 2025, it was reported that Barrientos was involved in an ongoing separate sexual assault case of a British tourist in Magaluf, Spain.
 The incident was reported to have happened in the previous summer.

-Other legal issues
+Reckless driving in Australia

-In December 2024, Valencia Barrientos was charged with reckless driving and had his vehicle impounded by police after he was caught driving 158km/h in a 100km/h zone the previous month.
-He was fined $1000 and given a six-month driving ban after pleading guilty.
+In December 2024, Valencia Barrientos was charged with reckless driving in Perth and had his vehicle impounded by police after he was caught driving 158 km/h in a 100 km/h zone the previous month.
+He was fined and given a six-month driving ban after pleading guilty.